 Library of Congress Subject Headings

 Reliable searching depends on understanding the relationship between natural language and deliberate subject description.
 The latter structures and controls natural language.
 Use of controlled subject headings or a thesaurus eliminates synonyms, defines a hierarchy of inclusion (broader than, narrower than), and indicates some less precise semantic connections.
-Scope notes may elaborate on distinctions made among terms.

-When you are starting your research on a topic, try looking up your key concepts in the Library of Congress Subject Headings.
-Often you will find ideas for other terms that will help you to find more relevant materials held in the Library.
+When you are starting your research on a topic, look at the subject headings assigned to the materials you find that are on topic.
+Often you will find ideas for other subject terms and keywords that will help you to find more relevant materials held in the Library.